ScanMountGoat/ssbh_editor/README.md

 The exact location depends on the operating system.
 For Windows, this is typically `C:\Users\username\AppData\Local\ssbh_editor\data` where `username` is your user name.
 A quick way to find the directory on Windows is to type `%localappdata%` into the path in File Explorer, hit enter, and search for the `ssbh_editor` folder.

 ## Building
-Prebuilt binaries are only provided for Windows at this time.
-Users on Linux or MacOS will need to compile from source.
+Prebuilt binaries are only provided for Windows and MacOS at this time.
+Users on Linux will need to compile from source.
 With version 1.60 or later of the Rust toolchain installed, run `cargo build --release`.

 ## Useful Tools
 SSBH Editor is designed for editing existing models from imports or in game.
 For other steps of the mod creation process, see the tools linked below.